nullsecx/trailscouter/README.md

 ## Usage

 1. Obtain your SecurityTrails API key from [SecurityTrails](https://securitytrails.com/).
-2. Store your API key in a file named `securitytrails_api_key.txt` in the project directory.
+2. Run the `trailscouter.py` script:
-3. Run the `trailscouter.py` script:
+3. Enter your SecurityTrails API

     ```
     python trailscouter.py
     ```

-4. Follow the prompts to enter the domain for which you want to collect subdomains and the name of the output file.
+5. Follow the prompts to enter the domain for which you want to collect subdomains and the name of the output file.
-5. The tool will collect subdomains from SecurityTrails and write them to the specified output file.
+6. The tool will collect subdomains from SecurityTrails and write them to the specified output file.

 ## Advantages